Dukhan: Residential developments

 In the 1940s, communities started forming outside the camp in order to accommodate the increasing number of workers.
 The most notable community was that in the Khatiyah sector east of the camp.
 As an initiative to provide housing for Bedouins in the region, in the 1950s the government delegated Dukhan with the task of creating other settlements in the area.
 Two schools, several service buildings and additional settlements were built outside the camp in that decade.
 Some of these settlements include Al Zeghain, Afjan, Zekreet and Al Da'asa.
 The residential area doubled in size during that period.

+In addition to housing and infrastructure, Dukhan also includes key service and commercial facilities that support daily life.
+Dukhan Souq, located near the Khatiya area, serves as a central marketplace and provides residents with access to shops, restaurants, a bank, a pharmacy, and a Q-Post office.

 21st century

 The modern-day city of Dukhan evolved from the main oil camp and ensuing offshoot settlements that were established during the 20th century.
 In 2003, three billion Qatari riyal worth of projects were launched to develop the city.
 In 2012, a five-year development project on the city was announced by the chairman of QatarEnergy with a start date of 2013.
 The five-year development project was supposed to include a new school however, this plan was scrapped due to budget cuts brought about by falling oil prices.

+In 2025, QatarEnergy signed a contract with Samsung C&T for the construction of a large-scale solar power plant in Dukhan.
+The project is expected to reach a total capacity of 2,000 megawatts and will significantly increase Qatar’s renewable energy production.
+This development highlights Dukhan’s growing importance in Qatar’s shift toward renewable energy and supports the country’s broader sustainability goals.
+The city continues to play a role in national energy planning and industrial development.